Find practices for terminating alfalfa and managing the two subsequent corn crops that will benefit from alfalfa.

 - Medium-textured soil when following spring-terminated alfalfa.

-Current guidelines based on alfalfa stand density (Table 2) should be used until more site-specific guidelines can be developed.
+Current guidelines based on soil texture, stand age and termination time should be used until more site-specific guidelines can be developed.
 Soil tests, such as the pre-sidedress soil nitrate test (PSNT), have low accuracy in first-year corn, as only 60 percent of 114 trials in Minnesota and the literature were correctly predicted as being responsive or nonresponsive to fertilizer N.

 |Soil texturea||Alfalfa seeding methodb||Alfalfa agec||Alfalfa termination time||Sites responsive to N fertilizer||Total sites||Range in EONRd (lbs.
 N/acre)|